isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Compatibility+with+VST+2.x+or+VST+1.md

 ## Q: How can I support projects which were saved with the VST 2 version of my plug-in?

-The host will call [IComponent::setState()](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a77ac39bcc5c4b15818b1a87de2573805) and [IEditController::setComponentState()](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html#a4c2e1cafd88143fda2767a9c7ba5d48f) with the complete FXB/FXP stream.
+The host will call [Vst:: IComponent::setState()](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a77ac39bcc5c4b15818b1a87de2573805) and [Vst:: IEditController::setComponentState()](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html#a4c2e1cafd88143fda2767a9c7ba5d48f) with the complete FXB/FXP stream.
 You have to extract your old state from that, for this the SDK provides a helper function [VST3::tryVst2StateLoad](https://steinbergmedia.github.io/vst3_doc/vstsdk/namespaceVST3.html#aadc6b99109a9b056a0176f49f9220822).

 Here the code to add in the **VST 3** version when a **VST 3** plug-in replaces a **VST 2** plug-in in a Steinberg sequencer project: